push-based/ws-nx-summer2025/exercises/16-nx-cloud-agents.md

 Then u point the `--distribute-on=".nx/workflows/dynamic-changesets.yaml"` and you should be good to go.

 As always, don't overdo it with the large machines.

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Enable Nx Agents or Manual DTE in your repository

+**🧠 Discussion Topics:**
+- What is the fastest possible pipeline completion time for your repository, assuming you had an infinite number of agents?
+  - The pipeline can't complete faster than your longest task.
+Do you have a few tasks that are much longer than all the others?
+(See [the Atomizer exercise](./18-atomizer.md))
+  - Also, projects with a lot of tests take longer to run those tests.
+Consider breaking those projects into smaller projects.
+  - What are the resource intensive tasks in your pipeline?

 ---